-A Therapeutic Boarding School South Carolina Families Can Trust
+Therapeutic Boarding Schools Helping South Carolina Families

 Finding Help for Your Daughter with a South Carolina Therapeutic Boarding School

-Asheville Academy is a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF) and provides the top level of therapeutic care for South Carolina girls and their families.
+Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for South Carolina girls and their families.
 Specifically designed for young girls ages 10 to 14, our focus specializes in helping South Carolina girls struggling with depression, anxiety, grief, defiance or underperformance.

 Our Therapeutic Approach

 Asheville Academy has helped families from all over the country achieve lasting change and success.
 Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
 Our campus offers South Carolina girls multiple therapeutic facilities that help create a comfortable and nurturing home-like community.
 In our safe and comfortable setting, girls learn new ways to interact with peers, adults, and their families.
 For more information, call 800.264.8709 today!

 - Using Learning Techniques to Ease Academic StrugglesIn today’s day and age, school work for young teens is more important than ever.
 Getting into a good college has become more competitive, which leads many to start good study habits earlier.
 But for many teens, the most important part of school has become lunchtime when they can hang...
 Read more »